Optimizing loops

 things that seem trivial in a desktop processor (such as calls to printf

-to print some
+to print some debugging data) can noticeably slow down

-debugging data) can noticeably slow down your code.
-Also try and use the lowest level of
+your code.
+Also try and use the lowest level of timing possible in order to get maximum

-timing possible in order to get maximum precision; the profiler I linked to in the
+precision; the profiler I linked to in the previous section performs extremely well in ARM

-debug interface of the CPU which was precisely made for profiling.
+Cortex-M CPUs, because it uses the debug interface of the CPU which was precisely made for

 If you have any questions or suggestions for additions to this post, don't hesitate to send me an email!